rliebz/tusk/docs/spec.md

 #### Option Values

-An option can specify which values are considered valid:
+Like args, an option can specify which values are considered valid:

 ```yaml
 options: